McDonnell Attacks Sacked Workers for Collectively Organising -

-John McDonnell has sent out a press release condemning as “sickening”a reunion of former employees of the collapsed Lehman Brothers investment bank.
+John McDonnell – who usually enjoys a chance for sacked workers to reminisce about the old days – has sent out a press release condemning as “sickening”a reunion of former employees of the collapsed Lehman Brothers investment bank.
 The Shadow Chancellor claims the 10-year anniversary reunion of employees of the collapsed investment bank

 “is absolutely sickening after a decade of people suffering austerity.
 It’s particularly disgraceful in the context of all the people who lost their jobs… People will be absolutely disgusted about this unacceptable and highly inappropriate gathering.”